 The yellow faces of sunflowers (Helianthus spp.) symbolize the bright, sunny days of summer.
-Different types of the sun-loving, thirsty flowers grow in both annual and perennial gardens.
-Use them for decorative purposes, or harvest the seeds as part of a summer garden crop.
+Different types of the sun-loving, thirsty flowers grow in both annual and perennial flower gardens.
+Once the large, beautiful blooms mature, you can use them for decorative purposes or harvest the seeds as part of a summer garden crop.

 Varieties of Sunflowers

-Two examples of these are the cultivars "Maximilian" and "Mammoth."
-The perennial "Maximilian" (Helianthus maximiliani) is a tall, native prairie sunflower that blooms from August through November.
+Two cultivars are 'Maximilian' and 'Mammoth.'
+The perennial 'Maximilian' (Helianthus maximiliani) is a tall, native prairie sunflower that blooms from August through November.
 It grows in USDA zones 4 through 9.
-"Mammoth" (Helianthus annuus "Mammoth") blooms over the summer with traditional bright yellow heads up to 1 foot across.
+'Mammoth' (Helianthus annuus 'Mammoth') blooms over the summer with traditional bright yellow heads up to 1 foot across.
 Growing up to 12 feet tall, these fast and easy-to-grow flowers provide plentiful seeds at harvest time.

 While sunflowers are beautiful to look at, their seeds are also a valuable crop.
 To harvest the seeds for use, wait until the backs of the flower heads turn yellow, dry out and turn brown.
 This usually happens 30 to 45 days after blooming.
 Once the seeds dry completely, cut the head off about 4 inches down the stem.
 Remove the seeds using your fingers or a fork.